All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Improved mood stability

-These reports are subjective and cannot substitute for controlled clinical trials, but the consistency of cognitive improvements reported across user communities is notable.
+These reports are subjective and can't substitute for controlled clinical trials, but the consistency of cognitive improvements reported across user communities is notable.
 Whether these effects result from direct brain benefits, improved systemic metabolism, better sleep, or a combination remains unclear.

 Limitations of Current Evidence